Army plan for potential parade on Trump's birthday includes "thousands" of troops, says defense official

 The documents, dated April 29 and 30, have not been publicly released.
 They represent the Army's most recent blueprint for its long-planned 250th anniversary festival on the National Mall and the newly added element — a large military parade that Mr. Trump has long wanted.

-The Army anniversary coincides with Trump's 79th birthday, which falls on June 14.
+The Army anniversary coincides with Mr. Trump's 79th birthday, which falls on June 14.

 A parade of this size is likely to cost tens of millions of dollars.
 The price would include moving the military vehicles, equipment, aircraft and troops from across the country to Washington, D.C., and the need to feed and house thousands of service members.